 There’s no doubt that some activities carry more weight than others, but often it’s about the positioning.
 Explain to the admissions committee why what you did is important.
 Consider, for example, the person who lists their interests as, “Hiking, Soccer, Volleyball, Backpacking, Poker, USC Football,” versus the applicant who, “as Vice President of Women in Business, secured over $25K corporate sponsorship for funding events, scholarships and investments for the largest student organization at the university.”
 Or the person who identifies as a self-taught coder citing, “1st place winner at 3 hackathons 2014-2015, totaling $15,000 in prizes.”

 - Be specific:

-Everything that goes on your application needs to be working toward setting you apart, so the detail is important.
-“Claim your own angle by getting really specific about what you do in these organizations or hobbies,” says Judith, former head of MBA Admissions at Wharton.
+Everything in your application needs to be working toward setting you apart, so the detail is important.
+“Claim your own angle by getting really specific about what you do in these organizations or hobbies,” says Judith Silverman Hodara, Fortuna cofounder and director and former head of MBA Admissions at Wharton.
 “Is there a specific mentee that you have who had meant a lot to you?
 Do you have a favorite marathon that you have run?
 Be prepared to share details.”

 - Show engagement:

 “Schools look to see a variety of characteristics in an applicant’s profile, whether they are evidenced by professional experience, personal interests or extracurricular activities,” says Fortuna’s Emma Bond, former Senior Manager of MBA Admissions at London Business School.
 “It’s about engagement —demonstrating your own unique skillset to make a difference in the community, whether that’s at a local, regional, national or international level.”

 As with the rest of your MBA application, the devil is in the details.
 You might think that your activities or interests are too boring, but even the most ordinary of activities can be given the detail and nuance that will help the admissions committee get insight into the kind of person and leader you are.